ckeil0689/treeview3/LinkedView/README.md

 TreeView is a software for visualizing clustergrams.
-It was first released in 1998 by Michael Eisen and then, a few years later, by Alok Saldanha, who developed an open source version Java TreeView .
+It was first released in 1998 by Michael Eisen and then, a few years later, by Alok Saldanha, who developed an open source version Java TreeView.

 Despite its popularity (~1,900 downloads/month on average), Java Treeview has not been updated in almost a decade and has collected many bug reports and